 learn how to keep safe when hunting season hiking!

 from Boston take route 93 South and route 3 at split.
-Take exit 14.
+Take exit 35.
 At end of ramp take a right on Hingham St. Follow to end and right on Webster St (route 123).
-Follow route 123 taking the left on to East Water St. Follow East Water into Rockland Center.
-Trail runs along side of Dunkin Donuts and across toward Abington.
-Park on Hotel side of Dunkins.
+Follow route 123 taking the left on to East Water St.

-End of Circuit St in Hanover.
-Follow route 139 east, take left at lights at Circuit and another left on lower leg of Circuit.
-Dead end with path to rail trail.
+Continue past the parking area on the Hanover line on Route 139 east, take left at lights at Circuit and another left on lower leg of Circuit.
+At the dead end circle with path to rail trail there are several parking spots